 Apart from all these available options, TOR stands out first in the line when we compare the level of anonymity provided by various tools.
-The Onion Router project is regarded as the best cloak for those people who want to hide on the internet.
+Many people regard The Onion Router project as the best cloak for those people who want to hide on the internet.

 The Onion Router has the strength to protect you and hide you from all those stalkers and evil minds who follow you on the internet.
-Even if you want to be another Edward Snowden, you can very well do so, by using TOR browser.
+Even if you want to be another Edward Snowden, you can very well do so by using the TOR browser.

 Is Tor safe?
 Is it really anonymous?

 It depends.
-Tor browser is designed to minimize the chances of spying and eavesdropping.
-But nothing is fool-proof nowadays.
+The Tor browser minimizes the chances of spying and eavesdropping, but nothing is fool-proof nowadays.
 The Tor network also has its weaknesses, mostly present at its endpoints where the traffic leaves the network.

-Regarding anonymity, one can’t live with the belief that it’s impossible for security agencies to penetrate the network and track someone.
-But in real life usage, you shouldn’t be much concerned unless you’re some drug dealer or a high profile person trying to dodge surveillance systems.
+Regarding anonymity, one can’t live with the belief that security agencies can’t penetrate the network and track someone.
+But in everyday usage, you shouldn’t be much concerned unless you’re some drug dealer or a high profile person trying to dodge surveillance systems.